-Minimally invasive stabilization — transforaminal lumbar interbody fusion
+Minimally invasive transforaminal lumbar interbody fusion — advantages

-The lumbar (lower back) portion of the spine is particularly susceptible to spine conditions because the lumbar spine undergoes the most stress and general wear and tear of all the sections of the spine.
-In fact, most people by the age of 70 will have some form of lower back condition, such as spondylosis or spondylolisthesis, that results from the natural aging process of the spine.
+The lumbar (lower) portion of the spine is particularly susceptible to spine conditions because this area undergoes so much stress from supporting the upper body and remaining flexible enough for movement.
+In fact, most people by the age of 70 will have some form of lower back condition, such as spondylosis or spondylolisthesis, which results from the natural aging process of the spine.

-As you research the surgical options available to treat lumbar spine conditions, we encourage you to reach out to our care team at Laser Spine Institute with any questions.
+As you research the surgical options available to treat lumbar spine conditions, we encourage you to reach out to the caring team at Laser Spine Institute with any questions.
 Our goal is to help keep you informed so you can make the best treatment decision for your needs and your lifestyle.

 Overview of transforaminal lumbar interbody fusion (TLIF) surgery

-When most patients are recommended for spine surgery, they think about traditional open back fusion surgery.
+For patients who are recommended for spine surgery, a traditional open back fusion surgery may come to mind.
 Traditional open back fusion surgery tends to be a confusing and slightly scary thought for most people because this treatment is often associated with long hospital stays, extended recovery times and often less-than-desired postoperative results.

-The most common minimally invasive stabilization surgery we offer for lumbar spine conditions is our transforaminal lumbar interbody fusion surgery.
-Unlike traditional open back fusion that requires a large, roughly 6- to 10-inch incision in the back, our TLIF surgery is performed through a small 1-inch incision in the side.
-The spine is accessed without disrupting any surrounding muscles or tissues, to avoid prolonged recovery time and risk of infection.
+One of the stabilization procedures we offer for lumbar spine conditions is our transforaminal lumbar interbody fusion surgery.
+Unlike traditional open back procedures that require a large muscle-disrupting incision in the back, our TLIF surgery is performed through a small muscle-sparing incision on the side.
+Upon accessing the spine, the surgeon will remove the spinal anatomy that is causing instability and nerve compression, and implant stabilizing material to fuse together the surrounding vertebral segment.

 Advantages of minimally invasive TLIF surgery over traditional open back fusion

 Traditional open back fusion is performed in a hospital setting, which requires you to have an extended postoperative stay in the hospital of two to five days, depending on the type of surgery performed.
 During the procedure, the surgeon will cut a large incision down the back, also cutting through muscles and soft tissues.
-This results in a longer recovery time and a large scar about 6 to 10 inches down your back.
-Additionally, the risk of infection and complication is high compared to the minimal risk associated with our minimally invasive stabilization surgery and, specifically, our transforaminal lumbar interbody fusion surgery.
+This results in a longer recovery time and a large scar down your back, along with increased risk of complications such as infection and complication.

 Advantages of Laser Spine Institute’s minimally invasive spine surgery: